 So how did that go? what would you say about your choice of representative?
 See any similarities to the person in this introduction?

 Perhaps you chose your web designer based on price not experience.
 You wouldn’t hire a top sales person without first looking at their CV and results with other businesses…. would you?

 It’s always a good idea to take time to look over a designers previous work and ask many questions about each project.
-At Avalanche Creative, we offer a free 45min consultation to make sure that both parties are equally happy to have a long term working relationship.
+At Fuel Studio, we offer a free 45min consultation to make sure that both parties are equally happy to have a long term working relationship.

 Just like a great employee, your website is a long term commitment that needs to change and grow with your business, so you need to find a creative partner that understands your business almost as much as you do.

 “We’re a bit like a great recruitment agency who go out of their way to find you that perfect key member of staff and then continue to train them so you get the very best from them” – Andy Warrington – Creative Director

 A well designed and constructed website, works harder and longer than any staff member, at a fraction of the annual cost.
 Your initial investment needs to be adjusted, directed, updated and developed regularly to get the most back for it, Just like any good sales team.